FreeOpcUa/opcua-asyncio/README.md

 The primary goal of this version of [python-opcua](https://github.com/FreeOpcUa/python-opcua) is to create an asynchronous OPC UA client based on asyncio and remove hacks for support of python 2 and older python 3 versions.
 Asynchronous programming allows for simpler code (e.g. less need for locks) and potentially performance gains.

-## Caveats

-Since `Client` and `Server` share common resources (e.g. `Node`), the `Server` has to also use asynchronous methods to access nodes in it's address space although the operation are non-blocking in most cases.
-This comes with a cost in performance since calling a coroutine is more expensive than a function.
-This problem should be addressed by a future change in architecture.
-One possibility would be [sans I/O](https://sans-io.readthedocs.io/), or simply make a server API

 ## Documentation

 The API remains mostly unchanged in regards to [python-opcua](https://github.com/FreeOpcUa/python-opcua).
 Main difference is that many methods have been refactored to return coroutines.